 We’ve worked with Costa conducting trend research in New York City, Stockholm, Berlin and Tokyo, alongside linking with the amazingly creative students at Central St Martins to develop ideas around the future cafe-space.

-Having eaten more Alpen that anyone else over the years (go on…prove us wrong!) it was really interesting to work on an intensive project to reinvigorate the brand and it’s great to see that the brand is stronger than ever.
+It was really interesting to work on an intensive project to reinvigorate Alpen from a positioning and comms development pov, and so it’s great to see that the brand is stronger than ever.

 Alongside UK qualitative work, we’ve conducted trend research for them in Japan, the US and Europe; looking into areas inc sustainability, product and packaging futures.